 This booklet has been prepared to help you understand more about prostate cancer.
+This may be localised (early), locally advanced or advanced cancer.

 Many people feel shocked and upset when told they have prostate cancer.
 We hope this booklet will help you, your family and friends understand how prostate cancer is diagnosed and treated.
 We also include information about support services.